k0f1/configuring-linux-web-server/README.md

 #### Create your first wsgi application
  Then **_create_** the `/var/www/html/myapp.wsgi` file using the command `sudo vim /var/www/html/myapp.wsgi` This is a python application even though it ends with wsgi.

- Finally, restart Apache with the sudo apache2ctl restart
+ Add this code to file and change the output to 'Hello World!'

-The name of the file you need to write within Apache configuration by using `WSGIScriptAlias` directive.
+ Finally, restart Apache with the sudo apache2ctl restart and refresh your browser.